sicariodublin/expences_tracker/README.md

 A full-stack application to track your personal finances, visualize spending and income trends, and manage budgets.
 Built with a React front-end and an Express/MySQL back-end.

 ## Features
-* Add / Delete expenses and credits (income), categorized by type
+* Add expenses and credits (income), categorized by type

 * CSV import to bulk-upload transactions